 What changes would cause an employer to lose its plan’s grandfathered status?

-If employers changes health insurance companies they will lose their grandfathered status.
+Employers may change health insurance companies if the benefits and cost remain nearly the same or they will lose their grandfathered status..
 Employers will need to document the specifics of their health insurance coverage on March 23, 2010.
 This will be the standard to make sure that any proposed changes do not significantly:

 - raise co-insurance, co-payments or deductibles;